Sephen/svgtogcode/README.md

 svgtogcode
 ==========

-Processing script that converts a SVG to GCODE
+Processing script that converts a svg to gcode.

+haven't tested it yet so probably the gcode isn't correct.